9 March 2023

 Due Diligence in relation to slavery and human trafficking

 AEGIS London has in place systems and controls to conduct due diligence on producers of business and on potential outsourcing partners.
 The regulated nature of the business we carry out requires that AEGIS London monitors and controls risk within its operations through a variety of policies and procedures, including but not limited to bribery and corruption, money laundering and financial crime, sanctions compliance, conflicts of interest, and whistleblowing.
-AEGIS London has, when commensurate with the apparent risk, drawn the attention of relevant suppliers and service providers to the Act and has, where applicable, obtained appropriate assurance from each that they are in compliance with the requirements.
-AEGIS London conducts an annual slavery and human trafficking risk assessment of the key suppliers, which is overseen by the Chief Operating Officer.
-AEGIS London are looking to make improvements in the approach to modern slavery and will enhance the due diligence approach to new and existing suppliers, including providing training to its employees.
+AEGIS London has, when commensurate with the apparent risk, drawn the attention of relevant suppliers and service providers to the Act and has, where applicable, obtained appropriate assurance that they are in compliance with its requirements.
+AEGIS London conducts slavery and human trafficking risk assessments of its key suppliers which is overseen by the Chief Operating Officer.
+AEGIS London continues to make improvements in the approach to modern slavery and its due diligence in relation to new and existing suppliers, including providing training to its employees.

 Given the nature of AEGIS London’s business, the Board and senior management is of the view that there is a low risk that AEGIS London is supportive of or complicit in any form of slavery and human trafficking in relation to the Company’s business or in its limited supply chains.
 AEGIS London considers its policies and procedures to be proportionate to the mitigation of such risks.

 This statement will be issued to all AEGIS London employees as a summary of AEGIS London’s position and framework in relation to slavery and human trafficking.
-Where it is required, additional advice will be given to relevant employees who also received training in relation to the Act and the Company’s policies and procedures during the course of 2022.
+Where required, additional advice will be given to relevant employees who also received training in relation to the Act and the Company’s policies and procedures during the course of 2022.

 Chief Executive Officer

 Addendum: companies included within the scope of this statement